gdaniele/StackViewPhotoCollage/README.md

 1. Clone this project
 2. Drag the **ColumnViewLayout/ColumnViewLayout** folder into your project in XCode
 3. Initialize a `UICollectionView` with the `MultipleColumnLayout` layout
-4. Conform to `MultipleColumnLayoutDelegate` protocol on your dataSource (or another class) by implementing the following:
+4. Conform to `MultipleColumnLayoutDelegate` protocol on your `UICollectionView` data source (or another class) by implementing the following:

 ```Swift
 protocol MultipleColumnLayoutDelegate: class {